mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 ## Reminder

-This project deals with sensitive information, such as AWS access keys and database credentials.
-Take extra precautions to secure this data and avoid sharing it with unauthorized parties.
+This project deals with sensitive information, such as AWS access keys and database credentials.Aavoid sharing these with unauthorized parties.
 Always follow best security practices when working with cloud resources.